Climate Cleanup: scaling nature-based solutions to avert climate catastrophe

-Sven Jense founded the member-funded non-profit Climate Cleanup in 2018 after feeling compelled to take action on the climate crisis.
+The member-funded non-profit Climate Cleanup was founded by Steve Jense in 2018 after he felt compelled to take action on the climate crisis.
 He began connecting with like-minded entrepreneurs who also felt the key to reversing climate change went beyond stopping carbon emissions.
 Solutions could restore the Earth’s balance by embracing the carbon-storing potential of nature.

-Hanny van Hout, operations director at Climate Cleanup, explained: “Nature already has lots of solutions to get CO2 out of the atmosphere.
+According to Hanny van Hout, Operations Director at Climate Cleanup, “Nature already has lots of solutions to get CO2 out of the atmosphere.
 We try to help the entrepreneurs that are already working on the most scalable solutions.
 We do scientific research, we do actual interventions with provinces, entrepreneurs or corporations, and we do a lot of storytelling and try to imagine what the world would look like if we restore nature.”

 Researching and scaling solutions

 At Prodock, the innovative hub at the Port of Amsterdam, Climate Cleanup works with experts and entrepreneurs on scalable methods.
 These include using carbon-capturing seaweed and rock weathering with olivine (a mineral which in sand form absorbs and stores CO2), and regenerative agroforestry (growing trees and crops on the same land).

 Importantly, they only work with methods that have the potential to scale up substantially and fit within the doughnut model – also adopted by the City of Amsterdam – that ensures activity meets society’s needs while respecting the limits of the planet.
 Climate Cleanup’s research and initiatives aim to be open, simple and holistic.
 For example, its open carbon accounting tool, ONCRA, provides a simple method for entrepreneurs to calculate and verify nature-based carbon removal and its added benefits, like increased biodiversity.